nginxinc/nginx-basics-workshops/Plus/labs/lab3/readme.md

     ```

     > Congrats!
 That was easy - you have just enabled TLS on your webserver with only 3 NGINX commands!

+    1. Change the `listen` directive
+    2. Add the ssl_certificate
+    3. Add the ssl_certificate_key

 1. Now try it with a browser, go to <https://cars.example.com>.
 YIKES - what's this??
 Most modern browsers will display an `Error or Security Warning`: